reload/deployotron/README.md

 Use:

-    /var/www/site$ drush drake @alias deploy
+    /var/www/site$ drush deploy @alias

 To run the deployment.

-The deploy task takes some options:

-`<tag>`:
-  Specific tag/branch to deploy.

-`dump-dir=/path`:
-  Where to store database dumps.

-`no-dump=1`:
-  Do not dump database.

-`no-updb=1`:
-  Do not run database updates.

-`no-cc-all=1`:
-  Do not clear caches.

-Some options may also be defined on the alias:
+To get a listing of all supported options, do a `drush help deploy`.

+Example configuration:

     $aliases['staging'] = array(
       'parent' => '@common',
       'uri' => 'default',
       'root' => '/path',
-      'git-tag' => 'origin/master',
       'deployotron' => array(
+        'branch' => 'develop',
         'dump-dir' => '/backups',
-        'no-dump' => FALSE,
-        'no-updb' => FALSE,
-        'no-cc-all' => FALSE,
         'restart-apache2' => TRUE,
-        'restart-varnish' => TRUE,
       ),
     );